-$\frac{T}{PD}$ gives the number of route requests issued by DSR in time T. A fraction p (the non propagating cache hit ratio) of these requests is replied by the first hop neighbors and thus needs only one route request transmission6.
-For the remaining fraction (1-p), flooding of the route request will have to be done leading to N transmissions of the request.
+$\frac{T}{PD}$ gives the number of route requests issued by DSR in time T. A fraction p (the non propagating cache hit ratio) of these requests is replied by the first hop neighbors and thus needs only one route request transmission.
+For the remaining fraction (1 - p), flooding of the route request will have to be done leading to N transmissions of the request.
 In general, the overhead of DSR (in terms of number of route request packets sent) can be given as follows:

+Overhead =

-$$Overhead = \frac{T}{PD}((p)1 + (1-p)N)$$ (7)
+$$\frac{T}{PD}((p)1 + (1-p)N)$$

+(7)

 From equations 6 and 7, we make an interesting observation: There exists a linear relationship between the reciprocal of the average path duration and the performance in terms of both throughput and routing overhead.
-The correlation is positive between the reciprocal of average path duration and overhead while the correlation is negative between the reciprocal of average path duration and throughput.
+The correlation is positive between the reciprocal of the average path duration and overhead while the correlation is negative between the reciprocal of the average path duration and throughput.
 Intuitively, higher path duration results in a higher throughput and lower overhead.

-In order to validate the above models, we measure the Pearson coefficient of correlation between reciprocal of the average path duration and throughput we recorded in the experiments, we find that the coefficient between DSR throughput and the reciprocal of path duration for the same set of mobility patterns is -0.9165, -0.9597 and -0.9132 for RW, FW and MH mobility models respectively.
-Similarly, we also find that the coefficient between DSR overhead and the reciprocal of the path duration for the same set of mobility patterns is 0.9753, 0.9812 and 0.9978 for RW, FW and MH mobility models respectively.
-The above facts indicate a strong correlation between the reciprocal of path duration and DSR routing performance protocol.
-Thus, the two simple analytical models (which DO NOT capture MAC and physical layer effects) we propose are consistent with our experimental results (which DO capture MAC and physical layer effects).
+In order to validate the above models, we measure the Pearson coefficient of correlation between reciprocal of the average path duration and throughput we recorded in the experiments, we find that the coefficient between DSR throughput and the reciprocal of the average path duration for the same set of mobility patterns is -0.9165, -0.9597 and -0.9132 for RW, FW and MH mobility models respectively.
+Similarly, we also find that the coefficient between DSR overhead and the reciprocal of the average path duration for the same set of mobility patterns is 0.9753, 0.9812 and 0.9978 for RW, FW and MH mobility models respectively.
+The above facts indicate a strong correlation between the reciprocal of the average path duration and DSR routing performance protocol.
+Thus, the two simple analytical models (which do not capture MAC and physical layer effects) we propose are consistent with our experiment results (which do capture MAC and physical effects).
 For the RPGM model, such a strong correlation between the average path duration and protocol performance does not seem to exist.
 One plausible reason is that number of path changes is relatively small in RPGM model and thus the accuracy of estimation is affected.
-Our simulations for DSR were run in the ns-2 environment.
-The traffic consisted of 20 Constant Bit Rate (CBR) sources and 30 connections.
-The source destination pairs were chosen at random.
-The data rate used was 4 packets/sec and the packet size was 64 bytes.
-The mobility patterns generated in section 5.1 were used for these simulations.